 The statistics were even higher for veterans who served in Operation Enduring Freedeom (OEF), Operation Iraqi Freedom (OIF), and Operation New Dawn (OND), with 52.6 percent being diagnosed with TBI and 70.4 percent being diagnosed with PTSD (VA Epilepsy Centers of Excellence et. al, 2016).

-At The Defeating Epilepsy Foundation, we are here to help those who have proudly served our country.
+At The Defeating Epilepsy Foundation®, we are here to help those who have proudly served our country.
 Our veterans should not have to deal with the stigma associated with Epilepsy and PTSD after risking their lives to keep us safe.
 Through out Mental Empowerment Program, our goal is to help veterans gain the support and skills they need to have a better quality of life while battling Epilepsy.
-We are in the process of creating another service that will benefit veterans with Epilepsy and PTSD and will announce everything when we get ready to launch.
+Veterans qualify for our Purple Warrior Pooches Program in helping them secure funds for a medical alert dog.

 If you know a veteran with Epilepsy and/or PTSD, offer your support and let them know they are not alone.
 If you are a veteran or have a loved one who is, please check out the resources listed below.
 Please email us at email@example.com for more information or contact us at (909) 740-4461.